 “Yes.
 It’s already close.
 Too close.
 I won’t be able to finish on time…”

 “That’s alright.
 Just… do your best.
 And Wally…” He opens his eyes, meets that frightened gaze again.
 “You didn’t know.
-If anyone asks, it was me.
-I told you to do it.
-Understand?”
+Understand?
+And if anyone asks, it was me.
+I told you to do it.”

 Wally’s eyes widen.
 “I can’t… Leader, you—”

 A tremor goes through the earth.
 They can hear it, see the shockwave of it travel through the ocean…. but the island is untouched, the force parting around the tower like it’s not even there.
 Not a single stone tremors with its passing.